Tom Villard: Career

+Villard appeared on television as minor characters in two different episodes of The Golden Girls, a panelist on Match Game/Hollywood Squares Hour, and a repeat celebrity guest on Body Language.
+During one episode of Body Language, Villard spoke of his collaborations with performance artist John Fleck.

-Match Game/Hollywood Squares Hour.
-At the peak of his career Villard was given featured supporting roles in big-budget studio fare, such as Clint Eastwood's Heartbreak Ridge, and My Girl (with Dan Aykroyd and Jamie Lee Curtis).
+At the peak of his career, Villard had supporting roles in big-budget studio fare, such as Clint Eastwood's Heartbreak Ridge, and My Girl (with Dan Aykroyd and Jamie Lee Curtis).
 Villard also had the title role in the 1987 independent film The Trouble With Dick, which won the Grand Jury Prize at the Sundance Film Festival.
 One of his final roles was playing a Bajoran monk on Star Trek: Deep Space Nine.

 Personal life and illness

 Toward the end of his life, Villard became one of the few actors in Hollywood in the early 1990s who chose to be open about his homosexuality, and the challenge of living with HIV and AIDS.
 In February 1994, Villard made an appearance on the celebrity-profiling newsmagazine TV show Entertainment Tonight, acknowledging to "...more than 13 million viewers that he was gay, that he had AIDS, and that he needed some help."